 College Hill is one of the older and most densely populated areas of Cedar Falls.
 Adjacent to the University of Northern Iowa, it has long been a neighborhood with a clear identity, with older homes along tree-lined streets, neighborhood parks, and a neighborhood center with local businesses that are oriented toward the neighborhood and university community.
-However, over the past several decades, the area has seen a reduction of owner-occupied houses and a related increase in student rentals, with businesses becoming increasingly focused on bars, tattoo parlors, vape shops, and quick dining-with less community for gradual growth and reinvestment, based on market forces-but it will be very slow without a clear plan for strategic public investment, coordination with the university, and a straightforward approach to development review and approval to encourage private (re)investment.
+However, over the past several decades, the area has seen a reduction of owner-occupied houses and a related increase in student rentals, with businesses becoming increasingly focused on bars, tattoo parlors, vape shops, and quick dining-with less community serving retail.
+The future of College Hill is closely intertwined with the future of UNI.
+There is some opportunity for gradual growth and reinvestment, based on market forces-but it will be very slow without a clear plan for strategic public investment, coordination with the university, and a straightforward approach to development review and approval to encourage private (re)investment.